-Production Free Range Broilers reach about 4.5 pounds at about 9 to 11 weeks.
+Production Free Range Broilers reach about 6 pounds live weight at about 9 to 11 weeks.
 Free Range Broiler chicks are a slow growing chicken breed which is great for pastured poultry and free range broiler poultry farms.
 They are a great alternative to the Cornish Cross which grows very quickly and is bred to produce in confinement.
 This breed is not an efficient egg layer.

 Breeding Free Range Broilers together will not result in a second generation that is consistent with the parent stock.

 History: These broiler strains are imported French hybrid strains that were developed from Continental and American heritage chicken breeds in the 1960s.
 They were started because of the Label Rouge program for free-ranging chickens.

 Colors: Our free-range broiler chicks come as a hatchery choice assortment of Tricolor, Redbro, and Yellow chicks.

 Tricolor is a creme color pattern with the barred color pattern for the tail and chest and an orange-red barring pattern for the back with yellow shanks, beak, and skin.

 Redbro is a Rhode Island Red color pattern with dark red feathers and a black tail.
 Red bro chicks have yellow beaks, shanks, and skin.

 Yellow is a black-tailed buff color pattern with buff feathers and black tail and wing feathers.

 Status very common in Europe for pastured poultry raisers looking to raise farm fresh chicken.